 One of the many advantages of our location is the convergence of several child advocacy organizations in the nation’s capital.
 These organizations often look to Children’s National faculty and residents for expertise, and provide ample opportunities for residents from all tracks to get involved.
 Our residency program adheres to the philosophy that child advocacy is a fundamental skill for every pediatrician.
-Examples of how we have built advocacy into our curriculum include:

 - Our noon conference and Professorial Round curricula include advocacy training and provide residents with the basics of health policy

 - Our Global Health Curriculum encourages residents to include advocacy as part of their international electives